-2.6 Re-evaluation/Pre-emption in partial sensing case (Item “H” in P1 [2])
+2.6 Re-evaluation/Pre-emption in partial sensing case (Item “G” in P1 [2])

 [Issue 6] Are there any RAN1-led impacts to MAC spec on the re-evaluation and pre-emption related procedure for partial sensing?

 [Rapp’s remarks] The issue comes from contribution [8].
 However, it actually only proposes that re-evaluation and pre-emption should apply for partial sensing as well.
 Rapporteur understands that till now there is no RAN1/2 conclusion to prohibit re-evaluation and pre-emption from being used for partial sensing.
 On the other hand, re-evaluation and pre-emption are both RAN1 designed features, and in Rel-16 the related procedures in the MAC were captured completely based on RAN1 agreements w/o any functional discussion in RAN2.
 Even if there is any impact that needs to be done to the MAC for partial sensing case, that should come from RAN1 agreements.
 RAN2 is unlikely to carry out any functional discussions for this feature.
 To this end, rapporteur thinks that the issue can be directly handled in the MAC running CR discussion regarding how to capture related RAN1 agreements (if really any).